sshalem/JAVA/_7_Data_Structure/_1_Array_Data_Structure/README.md

 	/**
 	* Here I make a dynamic array
+	* Why?
-	* If array reached it's last element ,
+	* If array reached it's last element , I want to extend the array
-	* I create new array with twice the length of previous one */ public void insert(int number) {
+	* Thus, I create new array with twice the length of previous one
+	* Then copy the content fo Old Array to new one
+	*/
+	public void insert(int number) {
 		if (count == array.length) {